Jekabs-Stikans/VEA_KiCad_prj/README.md

 # VEA_KiCad_prj
-This directory will be utilised projects in the "Datorizētā iespiedplašu projektēšana" course
+This directory will be utilised for projects in the "Datorizētā iespiedplašu projektēšana" course